04-Distributions

 Transformation

-• modern methods can handle certain distributions directly, such as binomial, gamma, or Poisson.
+• modern methods can handle specific distributions directly, such as binomial, gamma, or Poisson

 Transformations for right-skewed data